I remember the exact stomach-lurching moment when I realized there was something seriously wrong with my mother’s memory.

 The turning point came during a discussion with Robyn, Mum’s social worker.
 It was pretty exasperating—even Robyn seemed reluctant to admit that I was right and Mum was wrong.
 Then Robyn asked me a critical question: What is more important, being right or being kind?
 Telling the truth, or trying to understand things from Mum’s point of view?

 Part of Mum’s condition is that she is unable to have insight into her condition.
 I knew that.
-I had read countless books and articles about dementia, but it was not until that moment when I realized I’d been having my own problems with insight.
+I had read countless books and articles about dementia, but it was not until that moment that I realized I’d been having my own problems with insight.
 I was treating my intelligent, articulate and verbally fluent mother as though she was mentally unaffected.
 I was arguing with her, correcting her and constantly explaining things as though, by sheer force of will, I could make her acknowledge what was going on and plan for the future.

 The irony was that dementia had already robbed her of that capacity.

-Deep down, I had understood this new characteristic of our relationship, but I had failed to truly see it and alter my behavior.
-Perhaps, like many caregivers before me, I had mistaken Mum’s resistance for stubbornness and denial.
+Deep down, I had understood this new characteristic of our relationship, but I had failed to truly see it and alter my own behavior.
+Perhaps, like many dementia caregivers before me, I had mistaken Mum’s resistance for stubbornness and denial.